WOLFGANG HAFFNER & BAND „kind of eastPLUGGED“ | 10 May 2019

 Merci vielmals, kiitos, mille gracie for this terrific concert night, whose title was program!

-P.S.: In a pre-concert, Darius Heid [p] and Ferdinand Schwarz [tr] presented the start of the newly installed "eastPLUGGED® Junior Award", with acoustic compositions of their own under the theme "deceleration".
+In a pre-concert, Darius Heid [p] and Ferdinand Schwarz [tr] performed as participants of the "eastPLUGGED® Junior Award 2018/19" with acoustic compositions of their own under the theme "deceleration".